nodejs/NG/README.md

 The Node.js project's governing bodies (CTC and TSC) tend to stay out of these discussions and allow those passionate about discussing these topics to enjoy using this forum.

 No particular thread is endorsed by the Node.js project as being part of any roadmap.
-If a discussion reaches a point of maturity it is expected to end up as a new module, an [Enhancement Proposal](https://github.com/nodejs/node-eps) or a Pull Request.
+If a discussion reaches a point of maturity, it is expected to end up as a new module, an [Enhancement Proposal](https://github.com/nodejs/node-eps) or a Pull Request.